Alzheimer's and exercise proves that keeping fit also saves your brain.

 Here's a thought.
 We can't change our genetics.
 If you are a carrier of APOE 4 on both genes you are at risk, but 60 percent of this group did not show significant decline.
 How can we make sure we are in the 60 percent group, and not the 40 percent group who showed severe mental decline?

 It is not set in concrete whether we will get alzheimers or not.
-Our behaviour, what we eat, whether we exercise both our body's and brains, has a vital role to play in whether we will use our marbles.
+Our behaviour, what we eat, whether we exercise both our bodies and brains, has a vital role to play in whether we will use our marbles.

 In another study, published in the archives of neurology, 2010 researchers found that the APOE gene reduces blood flow to the brain, preceding the onset of dementia.
 In short, couch potatoes who are carrying APOE 4 on both genes are highly likely to end up in the 40 percent group.
 Those who exercise vigorously are far less likely to have loss of cerebral blood flow, and the consequent memory decline.

 Furthermore, couch potatoes who are not carriers can also end up with Alzheimers, due to decreased blood flow to the cerebrum, but the chances are much lower.

 Smoking is obviously a factor affecting blood flow, causing atheromas in the arteries leading to the brain, and within the brain.

 Memory and Sleep

 Whilst your body may be a rest at night, your mind is a hive of activity, saving the relevant information of the day in its data bank.
 But those who sleep poorly have difficulty storing these facts in the normal way.
 The result is short term memory loss and ultimately the risk of Alzheimer's disease.

 Tragically, during surgery a sudden drop in blood pressure may leave the brain gasping for oxygen.
 Anaesthetic Alzheimer's is a total new ball game.
 Sudden loss of blood flow to the skull has a devastating effect.